GoogleCloudPlatform/microservices-demo/README.md

        local Kubernetes cluster has at least:
         - 4 CPU's
         - 4.0 GiB memory

-        To run a Kubernetes cluster with Minikube using the described configuration, please run:

       ```shell
       minikube start --cpus=4 --memory 4096
       ```